Carve Out the Business Results You Need…

 - Support system with years of expertise (the whole experience wouldn’t have gone as well without the help of seasoned grandparents).

-As I thought about it, I realized that improving your QuickBooks accounting system to get job costing, and more useful management reports, is a lot like what we had to do to pull off our very successful (pat on the back to self and hubby!), family pumpkin-carving experience.
+As I thought about it, I realized that improving business results with your QuickBooks accounting system to get job costing, and more useful management reports, is a lot like what we had to do to pull off our very successful (pat on the back to self and hubby!), family pumpkin-carving experience.
 For example:

 - To create a “mess-free” system: Planning for, preparing, and learning everything you can BEFORE you begin is a first, and really important, part in achieving a positive outcome.